smkuzmin/python-script-ipgrab/README.md

 ```
-IPGrab v1.7 - IPv4 Grabber
+IPGrab v1.10 - IPv4 Grabber

-Reads any file (text or binary) from STDIN, grabs valid IPv4 addresses
+Reads text or binary data from standard input, extracts valid IPv4 addresses
-and networks, and outputs the list to STDOUT in order of appearance.
+and networks, and outputs them in order of appearance.

-By default, grabs both IP addresses and networks.
+By default, outputs both individual IPs and networks.

 INPUT FORMAT:
   192.168.1.1                # Single IP address